p4tc-dev/docs/scriptable-why-p4tc.md

 not designed (by vendors) with the thought "how would this work with the Linux kernel?".
-Extending the kernel (to support these new features) by adding new extensions in the kernel takes an unreasonably long time to upstream because care needs to be taken to ensure backward compatibility, etc - and not to forget that as in any large communities the kernel community is rife with folks with strongs points of views which could lead to long tangent discussions (a "condition" often refered to as [bikeshed][]).
+Extending the kernel (to support these new features) by adding new extensions in the kernel takes an unreasonably long time to upstream because care needs to be taken to ensure backward compatibility, etc.

-But even in cases where datapath offload frameworks exist and are mostly sufficient, for example the TC architecture, anytime small extensions are required it is non-trivial to adapt-to for the same (process) reasons.
+But even when datapath offload frameworks exist and are mostly sufficient, for example the TC architecture, adding small extensions is non-trivial for the same (process) reasons.
 As an example, when an enterprise consumer requires a simple offload match to extend the tc *flower* classifier with the end goal to eventually be supported by a distro vendor such as RH, Ubuntu, SUSE etc it could take **multiple years** for such a feature to show up in the enterprise consumer's network.
-Adding a basic header field match offload for flower (as trivial as that may sound), requires:
+Adding a basic header field match offload for flower (as trivial as that may sound),
+requires:

 1. patching the kernel flow dissector,